apache/spark-website/contributing.md

 reported; as below, search JIRA and search and inquire on the Spark user / dev mailing lists first.
 Unreproducible bugs, or simple error reports, may be closed.

+It's very helpful if the bug report has a description about how the bug was introduced, by which commit, so that reviewers can easily understand the bug.
+It also helps committers to decide how far the bug fix should be backported, when the pull request is merged.
+The pull request to fix the bug should narrow down the problem to the root cause.

+Performance regression is also one kind of bug.
+The pull request to fix a performance regression must provide a benchmark to prove the problem is indeed fixed.

+Note that, data correctness/data loss bugs are very serious.
+Make sure the corresponding bug report JIRA ticket is labeled as `correctness` or `data-loss`.
+If the bug report doesn't get enough attention, please send an email to `dev@spark.apache.org`, to draw more attentions.

 It is possible to propose new features as well.
 These are generally not helpful unless accompanied by detail, such as a design document and/or code change.
 Large new contributions should consider <a href="https://spark-packages.org/">spark-packages.org</a> first (see above),